danieltrpevski/Plasticity/README.md

 ## How to run

 To reproduce the figures in the article, run the Python files below.
 Very important - for each figure, parameters settings need to be set in the file `parameters_inh.py`.
+These parameters and their values are listed below for each figure.
+So, before running a simulation, open the file `parameters_inh.py`, find the parameters listed and set their values.

 ### Type 1 simulations - control of neuronal firing rate
 - **Figure 4A**: run file `type1_single_run.py`.